shriharivish/Structural_Health_Monitoring/README.md

 # Structural-Health-Monitoring

-Welcome to the SHM prototype, developed to aid the user in Signal processing and other ML tools for structural health monitoring.
+Welcome to the SHM toolkit developed to aid the user in Signal processing and other ML techniques for structural health monitoring.

 ## Installation and Execution